Jpeg vs Raw which is better and why?

 The below photograph was shot in RAW and the exposure was set to expose the sun reasonably correctly.
 As you can see the main bulk of the photograph is under exposed so it’s very dark apart from the sun.
 This photograph has a huge dynamic range and even when standing there looking at the scene it was difficult taking it all in with the human eye without squinting.

 The day I took these photographs I was shooting raw and jpeg simultaneously so the below shot is the Jpeg photograph captured in camera.
 The jpeg file appears to do a much better job initially but wait till you see what you can do with the raw file.

-In the jpeg file you can see more of the foreground straightaway and the sheep are clearly visible also.
-This is all down to the fact that your camera has edited the Raw file it captured for you and as well as brightening is it added sharpness, contrast, saturation and boosted the shadow detail also as it converted it to a Jpeg file.
+When you look at the Jpeg vs Raw file you can clearly see the jpeg file has a lot more detail in the foreground straightaway and the sheep are also clearly visible.
+This is all down to the fact that your camera has edited the Raw file it captured for you and as well as brightening the photograph it has also added sharpness, contrast, saturation and boosted the shadow detail as it converted it to a Jpeg file.

 The Jpeg photograph still isn’t right though as you can see the grass is still very dark and lacking texture.
 Before we do anymore with the Jpeg version let’s try editing the Raw photograph and see if we can recover a bit more detail in it?

 Below is the edited raw file and wow look at that for a transformation.
 It’s hard to believe they are the same photograph.

 In my video further up the page you can see me doing this step by step and showing you the simple editing process involved.
 This Jpeg vs Raw debate has truly been turned on its head now…